JohnathanMarkSmith/johnathanmarksmith.github.com/_posts/2013-05-31-how-to-use-jquery-beautytips-tooltips-and-validation-plugins-for-field-validation.md

 You can download the source code to this at my github project (https://github.com/JohnathanMarkSmith/JQueryToolTipValidation)

-If you have any questions please email me at john@johnathanmarksmith.com
+If you have any questions or comments please email me at <a href="mailto:john@johnathanmarksmith.com">john@johnathanmarksmith.com</a>

 {% include JB/setup %}